ideonate/bokeh-root-cmd/README.md

 This project is used in [ContainDS Dashboards](https://github.com/ideonate/cdsdashboards), which is a user-friendly way to launch Jupyter notebooks as shareable dashboards inside JupyterHub.
 Also works with Bokeh, Dash, Panel, Streamlit and other visualization frameworks.

+The published PyPI/Conda packages DO NOT bring in Bokeh or Panel as explicit dependencies, so you may need to install those separately in your environment.

 ## Install and Run

 Install using pip.